Quantum Optics 2

 Learning and Teaching Methods

 The lecture concentrates on the presentation and discussion of universal effects of quantum optics, which are applied in all laser-based research fields.
-Using selected examples, the calculation of the underlying models are quantitatively shown and intuitively explained.
+Using selected examples, the calculation of the underlying models are quantitatively shown and intuitively explained during the exercise class.
 The experimental implementation in the laboratory is discussed qualitatively.
 Great importance is attached to stimulating interactive discussion with the students and among the students about what has just been learned.
 In the classroom session (exercise), the students are instructed to independently deepen the topics explained in the lecture through their own recherche.
 Using problem examples, the learning contents are practised so that the students can explain and apply what they have learnt independently.
 Students are involved in scientific discussions and their own analytical-physical thinking skills are promoted.

 Blackboard for the quantitative analysis of the effects, overhead projection for the discussion of experimentally obtained results and implemented experimental set-ups.